-That rock came up in my throat.
+That old familiar rock came up in my throat.
 I didn’t want to hear anymore.
-I wanted to go back to July 8, 2012, and start the day over again.
-Oddly I remember so much about that day.
-The day before.
+What I wanted was to go back to July 8, 2012, and start the day over again.

 It was the moment before everything changed.
-I had my camera around my neck.
-I went down the porch steps and took about two steps and fell.
+With my camera around my neck, I started down the porch steps.
+I took about two steps and fell.

-I know it could be much worse.
-I know this isn’t the end of the world.
+Sure, I know it could be much worse.
+It isn’t the end of the world.
 There are people who have so much more to bear.

 I’m still planning on walking around that block I’ve talked about for so long.
 Maybe not now.
-Maybe not tomorrow.
+And maybe not tomorrow.

-But I will see the sun set from another angle.
+But I will see the sun set from another angle once more.
 I will talk to neighbors in their yards again.
-I will.

 The Second Winter After It Happened: